Non Sequitur by Wiley Miller for November 29, 2019

 16. Missing large

-edstephens74 almost 5 years ago
+edstephens74 about 5 years ago

 I was watching something recently that mentioned companies that leave the CEO position vacant perform better.
 Low corporate tax rates encourages stripping value from companies.